tomexiskandar/bintang/README.rst

    1 {'PersonDetails': 1, 'LuckyNo': 17}
    2 {'PersonDetails': 1, 'LuckyNo': 19}

-Please note that since a dictionary can contain complex hierarchy paths and still valid (eg. system configuration), you may get unexpected results.
+Please note that since a dictionary can contain complex hierarchy paths and still valid (eg. system configuration), then this function may not in your favour.
+It might be better to manually extract/locate a certain path manually (hard coded).